 Virtual influencers offer a lot of great opportunities, but is working with this kind of influencer right for your brand?
 It’s important to consider whether a virtual persona actually fits your brand.
 If you work with an existing virtual influencer with an established platform, you’ll need to take a close look at the persona they have already established to determine whether it will be a good fit.
 The same applies if you book an existing virtual influencer for your company or campaign.

 If you create your own virtual influencer, you’ll have complete control.
 However, you’ll also need to carefully craft their persona in order to reflect your brand well and connect with your audience.
 You’ll also need to consider how your brand will work with your virtual influencer.
 Will the virtual influencer be a one-time spokesperson for your product, or will it be an ongoing partnership?
 Different brands have used virtual influencers in a range of ways.
-Some brands use them as mascots, or employ them in their customer service chat as virtual assistants.
+Some brands use them as mascots or employ them in their customer service chat as virtual assistants.

 For example, a company called Soul Machines created Marge, a virtual assistant, for the Royal Bank of Scotland.
-Marge greets customers and answers their basic enquiries, freeing up the human sales team to focus on delivering better customer service.
+Marge greets customers and answers their basic inquiries, freeing up the human sales team to focus on delivering better customer service.
 While Marge is not exactly an influencer, she is a great example of a brand creating a virtual character to serve a promotional purpose.
-The Royal Bank of Scotland reported a 20% increase to their Net Promoter Score after they added Marge to the team.
+The Royal Bank of Scotland reported a 20% increase in their Net Promoter Score after they added Marge to the team.

 Take a close look at the goals of your marketing campaign and the interests and needs of your audience to determine whether a virtual influencer will be the right option to help you achieve those goals.